7Ji/pkgbuild-rs/README.md

 Being **naive**, this avoids a lot of hacks needed in the Rust world to try to understand a Bash script and a lot of pitfalls that come with them.

 ### High efficiency
-The parser script is hightly optimized and avoids a lot of pitfalls in the `makepkg --printsrcinfo` routine.
+The parser script is highly optimized and avoids a lot of pitfalls in the `libmakepkg` routine.
 The whole logic is dynamically assembled yet static during the parser lifetime.
 It wastes 0 time on stuffs the users do not want to parse.

 The whole parser script uses only `Bash` native logics and does not spawn child processes other than the subshells to extract package-specific variables, and even those are avoidable.

-_On a test against ArchLinux's 12406 official `PKGBUILD`s, the example `dump_all` executable took ~101 seconds to assembly the script, feed the list to the script, wait for the script's stdout, parse it, and output the result to stdout, on a single core of 1600X.
-For each added `PKGBUILD` the parsing time increases by ~8.14 milliseconds.
-It should scale pretty well for a even non-trivial repo hoster._
+_On a test against ArchLinux's 12406 official `PKGBUILD`s, the example `benchmark` executable took ~100 seconds when single-threaded and ~7.5 seconds when multi-threaded on an AMD Ryzen 1600X_

 ### Lightweight
 With only the default features (`tempfile`) the library only needs 3 direct dependencies, and 8 dependencies in total: